yeti-switch/doc/en/web-interface/reports/custom_cdr_report.rst

     Average call duration calculates as Calls Duration/Successful Calls count

 ASR Origination
     Answer seizure ratio from call originator point of view.
-If call have multiple rerouting attempts and last attempt was successful, call will be threated as successful during ASR calculation.
+If call have multiple rerouting attempts and last attempt was successful, call will be counted as successful during ASR calculation.

 ASR Termination
     Answer seizure ratio from termination side point of view.
-If call have multiple rerouting attempts each attemtp will be counted separately during ASR calculation.
+If call have multiple rerouting attempts each attempt will be counted separately during ASR calculation.

 Origination Cost
     Total price of calls for originator.
 This column represents sum of CDRs customer_price values